SlavaMelanko/cpp20/README.md

 <a name="modules"></a>
 ## Modules

-:white_check_mark: Module is a way to organize, encapsulate, and isolate your code.
+:bulb: Module is a way to organize, encapsulate, and isolate your code.

 Advantages: